Wasabi (Little Mix song): Live performances

 Little Mix performed "Wasabi" for the first time as a part of the setlist of their sixth concert tour, LM5: The Tour, in 2019.
 Before the song was performed on tour, a mash-up of videos by YouTubers and celebrities praising the group for using their platform to promote body positivity and female empowerment, served as an opener as they transition to the second segment of the show.
 A clip of Piers Morgan, a Good Morning Britain presenter, appeared amongst the videos with him asking the group to make a "public apology", after member Jesy Nelson called him a "silly twat" for slut-shaming the group.
 The group then rose to the stage via stage lift, and proceeded to the performance proper.
 They also performed the song on their GRLS Festival setlist, where they headlined the event on 7 March 2020 in Brazil.

 Cover versions and usage in media

 In 2019, Takada Kenta, a member from the South Korean duo JBJ95, performed the song during their concert in Osaka Japan.
 In 2021, South Korean singers Kim Chanmi and Kim Seol-hyun, from the girl group AOA, covered the song for Chanmi official YouTube channel.
-The song was featured on the season finale of the television series The Bold Type.
+The song was featured on the season finale of the television series The Bold Type and is featured in the soundtrack of Just Dance 2024 Edition.